 Here is the sketch that we’re using this week:

-I stamped the floral images from the Delicate Whispers stamp set in Secret Sea ink across a panel of Basic White card stock to finish the inside of the card.
+I stamped the Winnie The Pooh image from the Sweet Old Friends stamp set (Online Exclusive item) in Early Espresso ink on a panel of Very Vanilla card stock and then colored the image with Light and Dark Golden Glow and Hydrangea Hue Stampin’ Blends Markers to finish the inside of the card.

 You can see a list of supplies used to create this project, including the card stock cuts, at the very bottom of this blog post.